Myeloma Treatment: 5 Ways To Stay on Track | MyMyelomaTeam

 Lower Your Prescription Drug Costs

-It can be overwhelming to remember your doses, organize your treatment schedule, and arrange transportation to doctor visits and follow-up appointments.
-There are several tools and resources to help with logistics, as well as reminders that can help you adhere to your treatment plan.
+It can be overwhelming to remember your doses, organize your treatment schedule, and arrange transportation to doctors’ visits and follow-up appointments.
+There are tools, support groups, and resources to help with logistics and reminders that can help you adhere to your treatment plan.

 Set Reminders